An Alternative Trajectory for Generative AI: AI agents based on DSS societies

 \subsection{Architecture: Societies of DSS models}

-No single DSS SLM, however deep its domain expertise, can handle real-world tasks that span multiple domains.
+No single DSS SLM, no matter how deep its expertise, can handle real-world tasks that span multiple domains.
 As illustrated in Fig.~\ref{fig:dss_architecture}, the solution is to integrate various modules around a society of DSS models: A central front-end orchestrator divides a user query into sub-queries, dispatches them to a modular library of specialist DSS back-ends, and integrates their responses.
-This lego-like architecture mirrors how human societies work: Individuals acquire deep expertise in narrow domains and cooperate to solve problems that no single expert can address alone.
-A survey~\citep{agents_foundation_survey} formalizes such an architecture at three levels: society, environment, and agent.